 "I had no reputation and wasn't a Jew," Wolff said, as though divining her thoughts.
 "So I was drafted, but deserted to the Russians."
 He smiled.
 "It's an interesting story, but I won't go into it now."
-Did he intend to go into it later? she wondered as Frau Schmidt entered carrying a silver tray with the coffee things.
+Did he intend to go into it later she wondered as Frau Schmidt entered carrying a tray with the coffee things.
 She poured while they sat in silence.
-Rachel knew from the aroma that the coffee was real.
+Judith knew from the aroma that the coffee was real.

-When his secretary had left, Wolff said, "I'll come right to the point, Fraülein...May I call you Rachel?
+When his secretary had left, Wolff said, "I'll come right to the point, Fraülein...May I call you Judith?
 As your father's friend and the difference in our ages, it doesn't seem incorrect."
-Rachel Sie or Du?
+Judith Sie or Du?
 No, that would be too much.
-"Of course, Herr Dr. Wolff," she said.
+"Of course, Kamerad Direktor," she said.

 "Good, thank you," he smiled.
-"How long have you been with us, Rachel?"
+"How long have you been with us, Judith?"